 The FTC engages with competition and consumer protection agencies in other countries to halt deceptive and anticompetitive business practices that affect U.S. consumers.
 The FTC also works with international organizations to provide policy leadership, promotes sound approaches to common problems, and offers technical assistance to newer agencies.

 The FTC’s Office of International Affairs directs the agency’s international activities for competition and consumer protection, which include:

 - strengthening relationships with foreign competition and consumer protection agencies

 - developing formal and informal arrangements and agreements with competition and consumer protection agencies around the world

 - engaging in cooperative dialogues and submitting reports at international forums for competition and consumer protection

 - helping agencies around the world develop and enhance their own competition and consumer protection programs

 - sharing information with foreign law enforcement authorities through the U.S. Safe Web Act

 - maintaining a robust International Fellows Program

-Subscribe to the FTC International Monthly newsletter, which contains a summary of FTC activities of likely interest to international readers.
+The FTC International Monthly newsletter summarizes FTC activities of likely interest to international readers.